Operational Amplifiers Introduction

 If you installed the I/Q jumpers as suggested, you will need (in Rocky and/or Winrad) to switch the I and Q inputs to get signals properlay arrayed on the correct "side" of the center frequency.

 Note that there is an optional grounding via for the return side of the antenna connection.
-You do NOT want to connect this to the SDR ground per the advice in the webpage referenced below:).
+Normally, you would want to ground this to regular circuit ground.
+However, if you encounter significant ground loop problems, you may want to un-ground the antenna shield side.